Diamond Garcia: Early life and education

 Garcia was born November 3, 1997, in Honolulu.
 He was raised on the West-side of O'ahu.
 Garcia is an active member of the Seventh-day Adventist Church.
 He attended Hawaiian Mission Academy from 2011 to 2015.

 Career

 Garcia has worked in various roles before becoming a state legislator.
 In 2014, he was the National Account Director for Remnant Publications, a Christian book publisher, in Coldwater, Michigan.
 Between 2015 and 2017, Garcia was a missionary for the Seventh Day Adventist Church.

 Politics

-In 2018, Garcia became chief of staff in the Office of the Minority Leader Emeritus.
+In 2018, Garcia became chief of staff in the Office of the Minority Leader Emeritus Gene Ward.
 Since November 8, 2022, he serves as a state representative and also as minority floor leader in the Hawaii House of Representatives.
 Between 2021 and 2022, Garcia held the position of vice-chairman of the Hawaii Republican Party before becoming chairman on January 31, 2023, after Lynn Finnegan resigned from the role.